2025 Costa Rica Wildlife Photography Workshops

 ~Patrick Malone

-As a wildlife photographer, more than 90% of the images Dennis captures each year are of wildlife.
-He’s a specialist, and when it comes to getting critters on your memory cards, he have a wealth of tips and tricks up his sleeve that will help you accomplish that goal.
+As a wildlife photographer, more than 90% of the images Dennis and Steve capture each year are of wildlife.
+When it comes to getting critters on your memory cards, they have a wealth of tips and tricks up his sleeve that will help you accomplish that goal.

 “My wife and I were lucky to join what may have been the final Steve Perry Costa Rica workshop.
 A huge “value added” to the experience was to meet and learn from Dennis Valverde.
 Not only is he an expert photographer (see “osa-photography” on Instagram), but also a very patient and engaged teacher.
 Dennis didn’t wait to be asked questions, he approached students and gave us advice when he sensed that we were struggling with a situation in the field.
 I wouldn’t hesitate to return to Costa Rica for a workshop with Dennis.”